 Gemma Kahng is the Founder of the Beekman Arts Club and a graduate of the Art Institute of Chicago.
 Best known for her work as a fashion designer, Gemma has dressed numerous celebrities including Madonna, Pink, Julia Roberts, and Sharon Stone.
-Today, Gemma brings her unique talent to the canvas where her most recent work centers around paintings of bold and bright birds and animals.
-Her interest lies in the innate ornamentation, the fascinating subtleties, and the astonishing beauty found in different species.
+Today, Gemma brings her unique talent to the canvas where her most recent work centers around paintings of bold and bright birds and the astonishing beauty found in different species.
 Gemma's paintings are reminiscent of her glamourous clothing with mysticism, dynamism, and a natural progression towards nature.

 Rebecca Ambrosini lives and works in Beacon, NY.
 She attended the School of Visual Arts and Dutchess Community College where she received her associates in Fine Arts.
 Ambrosini works primarily with acrylic at a large scale, blending realism and abstraction in landscapes inspired by her cross-country travels.